 - Block SPAM commenting

-- Add formatted tables
+- Add and format tables

-- Create and manage QR codes
+- Add and manage QR codes

 - Improve your local search listings on Google